 High Prioritization of HR Development, Training, and Education

 Finally, digital tools can also play a crucial role in promoting organizational workshops and training.
 Employees should continuously upgrade their skills to remain highly competent experts in their fields.
 Of course, you cannot expect grown adults with families and established careers to pursue new degrees.

 Nevertheless, implementing innovative learning tools such as e-learning platforms, resource sharing systems in the cloud, or virtual classrooms have a significant impact on knowledge attainment.
 However, it is important that companies no longer invest in educational programs with a negative ROI.
 After all, mastery is one of the three factors, along with autonomy and purpose, listed by Dan Pink as the intrinsic motivators for employees in the digital age.
 Thus, you attract and retain the top talents by allowing your employees to strive towards mastery in their everyday work.

 Dan Pink delivers a TED talk about what motivates workers in the digital age.

 Future Outlook for HR Management

 77% of CEOs currently have difficulties finding candidates with the right combination of creativity and innovation skills, and embracing these 5 digital trends in HR sooner will attract those candidates to your company.

 At first glance, the data paint a pessimistic picture for the future.
 Only 34% of CEOs feel that their HR departments are ready to take advantage of the digital revolution.
-On the other hand, the digitalization of HR could provide your company with enormous benefits and give it a strategic advantage over your competitors by helping your company attract, retain, and upskill the top talents.
+On the other hand, the digitalization of HR could provide your company with enormous benefits.
+It will give your company a strategic advantage over your competitors while attracting, retaining, and upskilling the top talents.

-Let the digitalization experts at PDAgroup provide you with more concrete strategies tailored to your industry to meet your specific HR challenges.
+The digitalization experts at PDAgroup can provide you with concrete strategies to meet your specific HR challenges.
 Find out more here.